-Figure S 1-15 (HL,||) Schematic of extended gene definition
+Figure S 1-17 (HL, ||, shadow figure for Fig. 2 C) Schematic of extended gene definition

-1.9 S (TL, ||) TF/RBP networks
+1.9 S (TL, ∦) TF/RBP networks

-1.9.1 S (TL, ||) TF network
+1.9.1 S (TL, $\frac{1}{2}$ ) TF network

 We defined the TF network directly from the TF-gene interactions based on ENCODE uniformly processed ChIP-seq peak calls.
 We first defined TF-gene regulatory network in each cell type by searching for TF to gene linkages based on their proximities to the TSS.
 In addition, we also used target identification from profiles (TIP) method that quantitatively measures the regulatory relationships between TFs and target genes to define a subset of the full TF-gene network.
 We also provide a more generalized network by reconciling networks from multiple cancer types and applied it in a pan-cancer analysis.
 All networks were summarized in the supplementary datasheet.
 For more details, please refer to the section 4.1.2 S.